AltSchool/dynamic-rest/README.md

 ## Embedded relationships

-If you want your relationships loaded in the same request but don't want them sideloaded in the top-level, you can instruct your serializer to embed relationships instead.
+If you want your relationships loaded eagerly but don't want them sideloaded in the top-level, you can instruct your serializer to embed relationships instead.

 In that case, the demo serializer above would look like this: